Fossil: The Brutal Truth

 - Michael Kors, Q2 2018

-Thus, for now, Fossil's strategy will possibly be slightly less focused on smartwatches and will attempt to follow the footsteps of Movado with its continued exposure for the most part to just traditional watches.
+Thus, for now, Fossil's strategy will possibly be slightly less focused on smartwatches and will attempt to follow in the footsteps of Movado with its continued exposure for the most part to just traditional watches.

 One other thing I would mention, because it's very important is we talk a lot about wearables, but keep in mind that our number one objective is to gain share of the traditional watch business.